DevelopersWork/SELF-HOSTED/stacks/nginx-proxy-manager/README.md

 - **Custom Configuration:** Nginx Proxy Manager offers extensive options for customization.
 Refer to the official documentation for advanced configuration.
 - **Security:** Remember to set strong passwords for your MariaDB database.
+- **Due to current limitations, the Nginx Proxy Manager container runs as root within the Docker container.**

 ## Authors